N8Grant/TripodsREU/documents/Week4/week4.md

 After more exploration the gene POTEA also shares the same subset of people with the same statistical test and so on.
 This gene however says it is "Prostate, Ovary, Testis-Expressed Protein On Chromosome 8".
 Genecard also states "Cancer/Testis Antigen Family 104, Member 3".

 The gene HGSNAT also shares the same groups as above but has a possibly more interesting genecard description.
 It describes "Among its related pathways are Innate Immune System and Metabolism".
 This makes me think if these patients might have a difference in immune response.
 I will check to se if the 6 people in the 0 group have differences in immune cell concentrations.

+Question: Is it worth clustering on the subset of the patients that has the BAP1 -1 mutation again to find more high entropy genes to try to identify pathways or is this a dead end?

 ## Immune cell differences in BAP -1, (0,1) HGSNAT patients